CLOUD COMPUTING - 2022/3

 Formative assessment and feedback

 - The aim of this module is to provide a practical introduction to applications which place significant and varying demands on computational resources, with a focus on the emerging topic of Cloud Computing.
 Current considerations of Clouds are variously all-encompassing.
 The module will introduce the key concepts of Clouds and address relationships to other distributed computing paradigms such as Grids, High Performance Computing (HPC) and Peer to Peer (P2P) systems for computationally-intensive and data-intensive applications.
-Technologies variously used for Clouds in a variety of academic and industrial contexts (e.g. Amazon EC2, Google App Engine, Apache Hadoop, Eucalyptus, OpenStack, Condor) will be introduced to demonstrate principles and concepts including architectures, systems, supporting software applications, resource management and information services.
+Technologies variously used for Clouds in a variety of academic and industrial contexts (e.g. Amazon EC2/Lambda/EMR/IAM, Google App Engine, Apache Hadoop, Condor) will be introduced to demonstrate principles and concepts including architectures, systems, supporting software applications, resource management and information services.

 |1||Articulate an understanding of the need for and evolution of Cloud Computing and the various challenges involved||KC|